 There are a number of better solutions which will keep the number of deck penetrations to a minimum.

-Such as the well proven classic swan neck design available from a number of suppliers.
+An alternative is the classic swan neck design available from a number of suppliers.

 and this patented Swedish Elvabro Cableport design.